 Distribution – Where Can I Pick Up a Box?

-Our delivery areas include most of the city of San Francisco, much of the East Bay, and central Sacramento as well as Davis, Vacaville and Winters.
-We drop our boxes at neighborhood sites — homes and businesses — that make them available for two hours on the day they are delivered.
+Our delivery areas include most of the city of San Francisco, much of the East Bay, central Sacramento, as well as Davis, Vacaville and Winters.
+We drop our boxes at neighborhood sites — homes and businesses — that make them available on the day they are delivered.
 Find the Terra Firma drop site nearest to your home or office on the list below.

-We used only refrigerated trucks that keep your box cold until it is unloaded.
+We use refrigerated trucks to keep your box cold until it is unloaded.
 The boxes are intended to be re-used many times, and we ask that you return your empty box to the drop site the following week.
-Or better yet, bring your own bags to take the produce home and leave the box at the site.
+Or better yet, bring your own bags to take the produce home, and leave the box at the site.

 Contact us if you’d like information about hosting a CSA site!